Csi18nAlistairMann/eztfl-html5/README.md

 # eztfl-html5
-I'm at x,y travelling in direction Z. What London bus stops will take me where?
+I'm at x,y travelling in direction z.
+What London bus stops will take me where?